ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 AI algorithms, etc. These other models exist outside of the SIMAP and are not defined during SIMAP modelling.

 The SIMAP data consists of virtual instances of network and service topologies at different layers.
-The SIMAP provides access to this data via standard APIs for both read and write access, typically as a nortbound interface from a controller, with query capabilities and links to other data models (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachment Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and potentially linking to non-YANG models).
+The SIMAP provides access to this data via standard APIs for both read and write access, typically as a northbound interface from a controller, with query capabilities and links to other data models (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachment Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and potentially linking to non-YANG models).